Health insurer Oscar adds another $140 million in what’s likely a pre-IPO round – TechCrunch

 The company’s last funding round, a $225 million haul, came just a few short months ago in June.

-Given the list of investors in the round, which was led by Tiger Global Management and includes Dragoneer, Baillie Gifford, Coatue, Founders Fund, Khosla Ventures, Lakestar and Reinvent; it’s likely going to be one of the last times the company taps private markets before an eventual public offering.
+Given the list of investors in the round — which was led by Tiger Global Management and includes Dragoneer, Baillie Gifford, Coatue, Founders Fund, Khosla Ventures, Lakestar and Reinvent — it’s likely going to be one of the last times the company taps private markets before an eventual public offering.

 “Since 2017, Oscar has seen annualized membership growth of more than 70%,” said Mario Schlosser, co-founder and chief executive of Oscar, in a statement.
 “As we continue to rapidly scale our business, this capital will help us deliver on our commitment to bring accessible and affordable care to even more Oscar members across the country.”